Skip to content

 await completeLoginForEmail(verified.challenge.email);

-The same feature is also available over raw HTTP if you are not using Node.js.
+The same feature is also available over raw HTTP if you are not using the JS/TS server library.

 Mailbox challenges are not a replacement for passkeys.
 They cover a different part of the authentication surface.